 6. Meru Hindu temple

-The Meru Hindu temple is the biggest of its kind on Lombok Island and features a unique multi-storied roof.
-The temple was built in the 18th century, a collaborative effort by 33 Lombok villages.
-Meru temple can be reached easily from Mataram by private car, motorcycle, public car or taxi.
+The Meru Hindu temple is a significant religious site on Lombok Island, dedicated to the Hindu trinity of Shiva, Brahma, and Vishnu.
+It is the largest temple of its kind on the island and features a unique multi-storied roof that symbolizes the sacred Mount Meru in Hindu mythology.
+The temple was built in the 18th century and is a collaborative effort of 33 Lombok villages.
+Visitors can explore the intricately decorated shrines and pavilions, and observe the daily offerings and prayers performed by local worshippers.
+The temple is located in the city of Mataram and can be easily reached by private car, motorcycle, public car or taxi.

 7. Brave a trek up Mount Rinjani